aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 ## Configure CloudWatch dashboards and alerts
 ### Create a CloudWatch dashboard
-To create a CloudWatch dashboard in the same region you have been using throughout this pattern, please follow this guide from the AWS documentation.
+To create a CloudWatch dashboard in the same region you have been using throughout this pattern, please follow [this AWS documentation guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create_dashboard.html).
 You can choose any name for the dashboard.
 ### Add a CloudWatch widget to visualise the custom metric
 When we uploaded data to the Amazon S3 bucket, the AWS Lambda function created custom metrics for each folder, under a namespace called BackupsMonitoring, which was based on different types of applications we are storing backup data for.
-We can now add it to the dashboard to visualise it using widgets and graphs - we will be following this AWS documentation guide.
+We can now add it to the dashboard to visualise it using widgets and graphs - we will be following [this AWS documentation guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/add_remove_graph_dashboard.html).

 1. In the same dashboard that was created above, Choose the + symbol on the top right.
 2. Choose the Line widget, using Metrics, then choose Next.
 3. Under Custom namespaces, choose BackupsMonitoring, then select service
 4. Here you will find many custom metrics, based on how many backup files you uploaded in the previous epic.
 Assuming you uploaded different backups each to the web, crm and db folders, you will find each one listed here.
 Select the tick box for the ones you want to add to the graph.
 5. Change the Statistics to Sum, and Period to 1 day.
 This will now sum up each metric count, based on on our backup schedule, where we expect backups to upload to S3 once a day.
 6. Optionally, after adding all the metrics, select Add math, under All functions, select FILL.
-This will add a new Label, with Details of FILL(METRICS(), 0), which will connect the different data points.
+This will add a new Label, with Details of FILL(METRICS(), 0), which will connect the [different data points](https://repost.aws/questions/QUi03BGoTzQlyAguOcQrp7Ag/how-to-connect-data-points-in-cloudwatch-dashboard).
 7. Click Create Widget.
 8. Click Save on the dashboard.